 THE ZERO-FUEL AIRPLANE

-Solar Impulse 2: the wingspan of a Jumbo Jet 747, but the weight of a car !
+Solar Impulse 2: the wingspan of an Airbus 340, but the weight of a car !

 « It’s easy to generate public enthusiasm for great adventures – people are keen to share the dreams of pioneers and explorers.
 A solar airplane that can fly day and night and even round the world without any fuel conveys a strong message.
 If it is possible to get by without fossil fuels in the air, nobody can ever again claim that we cannot do it in our daily lives on the ground, in our cars, houses, heating systems, air conditioners and electric lights.
 We need to generate positive feelings about renewable energies and clean technologies that allow energy to be saved.
 Let’s draw governments’ attention to the unavoidable changes that are needed to secure the planet’s future energy supplies and ecological balance.
 Let’s show how environmental protection can be profitable and stimulating for us.
 Let’s show how alternative energy sources, allied to new technologies, can help us achieve things previously considered impossible. » (Bertrand Piccard)